 As noted above, visual changes on the NWHC property would largely be screened in views from Schroeder Road and adjoining properties by existing vegetation.
-Construction could result in temporary cumulative impacts to visual and aesthetic resources in the immediate area, if construction under the Preferred Alternative overlaps with proposed construction of multi-family housing on Ellis Potter Court adjacent to the southwestern corner of the NWHC property.
+Construction could result in temporary cumulative impacts to visual and aesthetic resources in the immediate area, if construction under the Preferred Alternative overlaps with proposed construction of multi-family housing on Ellis Potter Court adjacent to the southwestern corner of the NWHC property or the addition to Lighthouse Christian School west of the NWHC on Schroeder Road.
 Cumulative visual impacts during construction would cease once construction is completed.